t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * Beliefs imparted to the device after protocol execution: DPP bootstrapping relies on the transfer of the public-key that is expected to be trusted.
 The beliefs when mutual authentication is run, relies on the trust of a succesful DPP bootstrapping.
 When mutual authentication is not supported, a device that can control when and how its own public key is bootstrapped, can perform a weak authentication to any entity that knows its public key.

+## Enrollment over Secure Transport (EST)

+Enrollment over Secure Transport (EST) {{RFC7030}} defines a profile of Certificate Management over CMS (CMC) {{RFC5272}}.
+EST relies on Hypertext Transfer Protocol (HTTP) and Transport Layer Security (TLS) for exchanging CMC messages and allows client devices to obtain client certificates and associated Certification Authority (CA) certificates.
+A companion specification for using EST over secure CoAP has also been standardized {{RFC9148}}.
+EST assumes that some initial information is already distributed so that EST client and servers can perform mutual authentication before continuing with protocol. {{RFC7030}} further defines "Bootstrap Distribution of CA Certificates" which allows minimally configured EST clients to obtain initial trust anchors.
+It relies on human users to verify information such as the CA certificate "fingerprint" received over the unauthenticated TLS connection setup.
+After successful completion of this bootstrapping step, clients can proceed to the enrollment step during which they obtain client certificates and associated CA certificates.

+EST has the following characteristics:

+  * Terms: Bootstrapping, enrollment, initialization, configuration.
+  * Players: Administrator, Client, Device, Manufacturer, Owner, Peer, Server, User
+  * Initial beliefs assumed in the device: There is a process of distribution of initial information which provides both the EST client and server with the information for the EST client and server to perform mutual authentication as well as for authorization.
+  * Processes: Distribution of Certificates, Bootstrap, Enrollment
+  * Beliefs imparted to the device after protocol execution: The EST enrollment process is designed to make establishing automated certificate issuing from a trustworthy CA as simple as possible.
+After the processe have finished, the device is able to automatically renew its certificates through re-enrollment as it has a trust relation with the ESP server.

 ## Open Mobile Alliance (OMA) Lightweight Machine to Machine specification (LwM2M)

-LwM2M specification developed by OMA {{oma}} defines an architecture where a new device (LwM2M client) contacts a bootstrap server which is responsible for provisioning essential information such as credentials.
-After receiving this essential information, the LwM2M client device registers itself with one or more LwM2M Servers which will manage the device during its lifecycle.
+LwM2M specification developed by OMA {{oma}} defines an architecture for a new IoT device (LwM2M client) to register with one or more LwM2M Servers from where the device will be managed during its lifecycle.
+The IoT devicecontacts a LwM2M Bootstrap-Server which provides essential information such as credentials for eventual registration with LwM2M Servers.
+OMA is quite flexible in the terms of the credentials and can communicate with Bootstrap-Sever.
+Does not deal with the initial network configuration and instead, LwM2M assumes that the client can reach the sever.

 The current standard defines the following four bootstrapping modes:

 * Factory Bootstrap: An IoT device in this case is configured with all the necessary bootstrap information during manufacturing and prior to its deployment.